Statistical Inference for Model Parameters in Stochastic Gradient Descent: Estimators for Asymptotic Covariance

 \section{Estimators for Asymptotic Covariance}

-Following the inference procedures illustrated above, it is essential to estimate the asymptotic covariance matrix $A^{-1}S A^{-1}$.
-In this section, we will propose two estimators, the plug-in estimator and the batch-means estimator.
+Following the inference procedures illustrated above, when $d$ is fixed and $n\rightarrow\infty$, it is essential to estimate the asymptotic covariance matrix $A^{-1}S A^{-1}$.
+In this section, we will propose two consistent estimators, the plug-in estimator and the batch-means estimator.